tuwaiq-ios/day03-lab1/README.md

    - Create an array with 5 names
    - Print the names in the array using a loop
 3. Task 3 — Reuse
-   - Create a function that takes a price and a discount value and returns the price after the discount
+   -   and a discount value and returns the price after the discount
    - Print the value of the function when the price=100 & discount=0.5
    - Print the value of the function when the price=200 & discount=0.25
 4. Task 4 — Conditionals